himan5hu31/Store-Sales-Univariate-Time-Series-Forecasting/README.md

 The LSTM model takes the time series data as input and uses a sequence of LSTM layers to extract features from the time series.
 The output of the LSTM layers is then passed through a fully connected layer and a final output layer to generate the forecast.

 **CNN-LSTM Mode**l\
 The CNN-LSTM model combines the advantages of both CNN and LSTM models.
-The time series data is first passed through a 1D convolutional layer to extract features.
-The output of the convolutional layer is then passed through a sequence of LSTM layers to extract temporal dependencies in the data.
+The time series data is first passed through a 1D convolutional layer to extract features.The output of the convolutional layer is then passed through a sequence of LSTM layers to extract temporal dependencies in the data.
 Finally, the output of the LSTM layers is passed through a fully connected layer and a final output layer to generate the forecast.

-### Methodology
+## Methodology
 The methodology used in this project involves the following steps:

 **Data preprocessing**: The first step is to preprocess the data to ensure that it is suitable for analysis.
 This involves tasks such as data cleaning, imputation of missing values, and feature engineering.